 Proofreading is the final polish that will make your writing shine.
-It is critical to the success of a thesis, essay or dissertation – or any piece of writing, for that matter.
+It is critical to the success of a thesis, essay or dissertation – or any piece of writing.
 It is the final and most important step in preparing a manuscript.
 A manuscript that has not been thoroughly proofread is one whose ideas do not come across well.
-This is where proofreading services are so valuable.
+This is where proofreading is so valuable.

 Proofreading a thesis or dissertation is a special kind of reading.
 It means searching for, and correcting, basic but significant mistakes in the text.
-It is a special type of reading – a painstaking search for grammar errors, spelling mistakes, typos and formatting errors.
-We will advise you on word choice, sentence structure, style, omitted words or word endings.
+We will proofread and edit your writing for grammar errors, spelling mistakes, typos and formatting errors.
+We will advise you on word choice, sentence structure, style, omitted words or word endings, consistency and overall readability.
 On their own, these mistakes are relatively minor.
-But when there are many of them, it makes for a difficult, even annoying read.
+But when there are many of them, it makes for a difficult read.

 The more proofreading services eliminate these weaknesses, the stronger the writing becomes.
 A good proofreader will find these mistakes, correct them and improve word choice.
 The result is a significant improvement in quality, clarity and readability.
 It means less work – and a far more pleasant experience – for the reader.
 A well-proofread thesis sends out a positive message that the writer values the reader as much as the writing.

 Proofreading services in Ireland

 There is a relative lack of academic proofreading services in Ireland, where most essays, theses and assignments are not proofread.
-A proofread thesis therefore stands out from the crowd and gains a higher mark than it would have had it not been proofread.
-How higher depends on the amount of issues the proofreader finds and corrects.
-The more problems the proofreader identifies and resolves in a thesis, the greater the improvement in the mark.
+A proofread thesis therefore stands out from the crowd and gains a higher mark than it would have gained otherwise.
+The more problems the proofreader identifies and resolves, the greater the improvement in the mark.

 What we do (not just quality proofreading!)